bbauska/W3Cx-5of5/README.md

 <h4>Other tools</h4>

-<p>There are many other online IDEs and new ones appear each year.
-If you
-want a real, heavyweight online IDE that has nearly all the features offered by &quot;big IDEs&quot; such as Eclipse, NetBeans and WebStorm, take a look at the [Cloud9 IDE](https://c9.io/).
+There are many other online IDEs and new ones appear each year.
+If you want a real, heavyweight online IDE that has nearly all the features offered by &quot;big IDEs&quot; such as Eclipse, NetBeans and WebStorm, take a look at the [Cloud9 IDE](https://c9.io/).
 It&apos;s free and will enable you